 Inventories and work in progress

 Inventory is measured at the lower of purchase/production cost or net realisable value on the end of the reporting period.
-The production costs approach is based on directly attributable individual and overhead costs recognised from the point in time when flatexDEGIRO AG becomes a contractual party to the financial instrument.
+The production costs approach is based on directly attributable individual and overhead costs.

 Financial instruments